llittle/llittle.github.io/cooking/reviews/2023-02-25_corn-bread-salad.md

 I was really skeptical about the recipe since seems pretty different.
 However ended up being really good.
 I liked that it was so heavy with the fresh herbs and tomatoes, tasted very fresh with just a hint of spice.
 The vinegar wasn't a very predominant flavor, which was good, and the cornbread and tomatoes had a good textural offset to each other.

+Would have been good to cut the cornbread into slightly smaller pieces (I did about 1x1")

 One recipe makes 3 large servings.